BaraSedih11/Bazarcom/README.md

 ## Getting Started

-To get started with Bazar.com, follow these steps:
+To get started with Bazarcom, follow these steps:

 <ol>